awsdocs/macie-user-guide/doc_source/macie-integration.md

 **To integrate member accounts with Macie Classic**

-1. Log in to AWS with the credentials of the AWS account that is serving as your Macie Classic administrator account\.
+1. Log in to AWS with the credentials of the Amazon Web Services account that is serving as your Macie Classic administrator account\.

 1. Open the Macie Classic console and choose **Integrations** from the navigation pane\.